Autotransformer Starter Working Principle: With Diagram

 With the use of the transformer, the voltage to the motor can be reduced and thus reducing the starting current and starting torque.
 It is possible to switch back to the nominal voltage whenever it’s desired.

-Autotransformer starters are ideal for applications where the available starting current is limited, but a minimal decrease in starting torque is required.
+Autotransformer starters are ideal for applications where the available starting current is limited but a minimal decrease in starting torque is required.
 Because the autotransformer provides the highest torque efficiency, it is also ideal for applications that may be run from generator power.
 Typical applications for autotransformer starters include:

 - Centrifugal pumps